allegro/hermes/docs/docs/configuration/console.md

     contain the `Authorization` header with the token
 * header-based - this is the simple method, if passing tokens/passwords around is okay

-**Note** none of above mentioned authorization methods are available in Management out of box at the moment, you need to provide the implementation.
+**Note** none of above mentioned authorization methods are available in Management out of the box at the moment, you need to provide the implementation.

 Option                   | Description